 Location & Travel to Anfield

-Airport – Liverpool John Lennon Airport is approximately 10 miles away from Anfield and has connections with many UK and international destinations.
+Airport – Liverpool John Lennon Airport is approximately 10 miles away from the stadium, with connections with many UK and international destinations.

 From the airport catch the 80A, 86A or 500 bus to Liverpool South Parkway then take a train to Sandhills Station.
 From here you can use the Soccerbus as below.

-Bus – The bus journey from Liverpool City Centre to Anfield takes about 15 minutes.
+Bus – The bus journey from Liverpool City Centre to the stadium takes about 15 minutes.
 On matchday, Stagecoach 917 service runs from St Johns Lane (opposite Lime Street Station) from 3 hours before kick off.
 Adult fare is £2.20, young persons are £1.10.

 Other services from the city centre include the 26 (Liverpool ONE bus station) or 17 (Queen Square bus station) directly to Anfield.
 Alternatively, the 68/168 (between Bootle and Aigburth) and 14 or 19 (Queen Square) stop close to Anfield.